stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 In this section, you'll use Python's `webbrowser.open` method to:

-1. Open the URL in a web browser directly from your Python code.
+1. Open the URL directly from your Python code in a web browser.
-2. Authenticate with Strava (log in and allow your app to access the developer app you created earlier).
+2. Authenticate with Strava (login and allow your app to access the developer app you created earlier).
-3. After authentication, Strava will redirect you to a "page not found" screen with a long URL.
+3. Strava will redirect you to a "page not found" screen with a long URL after authentication.
 This might look like an error, but it's correct!
 The URL contains the code that you need to complete authentication.

     The URL will look something like this:
     ```text